jagreehal/jag-reehal-stencil-tutorial/src/components/alert-component-methods/README.md

   * Resets the current value to the initial value
   */
   @Method()
-  reset() {
+  async reset() {
     this.currentValue = this.initialValue;
   }
 ```

 ## See it running

 Note: the use of 'componentOnReady' before the event listener is added.
 This ensures the Stencil component has been loaded.

 Change src/index.html to render the component